flaviomrjr/prometheus/README.md

 # Installation & Configuration
 Clone the project locally to your Docker host.

 If you would like to change which targets should be monitored or make configuration changes edit the [/prometheus/prometheus.yml](prometheus/prometheus.yml) file.
 The targets section is where you define what should be monitored by Prometheus.
 The names defined in this file are actually sourced from the service name in the docker-compose file.
-If you wish to change names of the services you can add the **container_name** parameter in the `prometheus.yml` stack file.
+If you wish to change names of the services you can add the `container_name` parameter in the `prometheus-stack.yml` file.

 Once configurations are done let's start it up.
-From the [/prometheus](prometheus) project directory run the following command:
+From the project directory run the following command:

-    $ docker stack deploy -c prometheus.yml prometheus
+    $ docker stack deploy -c prometheus-stack.yml prometheus

-That's it the **docker stack deploy** command deploys the entire Prometheus and Grafana stack automagically to the Docker Swarm.
+That's it the `docker stack deploy` command deploys the entire Prometheus and Grafana stack automagically to the Docker Swarm.
 By default cAdvisor and node-exporter are set to Global deployment which means they will propogate to every docker host attached to the Swarm.

 The Grafana Dashboard is now accessible via: `http://<Host IP Address>:3000` for example http://192.168.10.1:3000